sainitheesh18/lectureone-project1/README.md

 # lectureone-project1
+Myself ERRA SAINITHEESH REDDY
-This is the lectureone project1  CLI "Do you know me"quiz app You can play the quiz by clicking the below link https://repl.it/@sainitheesh/lectureone-project1?embed=1&output=1
+This is the CLI PROJECT "Do you know me"quiz app
+You can play the quiz by clicking the below link https://repl.it/@sainitheesh/lectureone-project1?embed=1&output=1